Ian0526/SnatchinBracken/README.md

 SnatchinBracken modifies the behavior of Bracken enemies.
 Instead of instantly killing players on contact, Brackens now capture and drag players to a designated "favorite spot."
 This change allows teammates a chance to intervene and rescue the captured player.

 # Direct Download
-We hit a 1,000,000 downloads!
-Thanks to the community for providing bug fix feedback over the past year :) https://thunderstore.io/c/lethal-company/p/readthisifbad/SnatchinBracken/
+https://thunderstore.io/c/lethal-company/p/readthisifbad/SnatchinBracken/

 ## Bug Reports/Suggestions